What is an Operating System

 * Keeping track of which parts of memory are currently being used and by whom

-* Deciding which processes (or parts thereof) and data to move into and out of memory
+* Deciding which processes (or parts thereof) and data to move into and out of

 * Allocating and deallocating memory space as needed.